Style Guide for Accepted and Conditionally Accepted Papers

 Include inline comments denoting where, approximately, to locate figures and tables.

 Define abbreviations on first use, in table and figure descriptions, and in abstracts.
-(You do not need to define abbreviations commonly understood in economics, e.g. CEO, IPO, CRSP, or S&P; see a more complete list of commonly-recognized acronyms.)
-Position table/figure description above the table or figure (below the title).
-Number tables and figures with arabic numerals.
-Be sure to define the use of parentheses, brackets, and bold characters when used in tables.
+(You do not need to define abbreviations commonly understood in economics, e.g., CEO, IPO, GDP, CRSP, S&P, EBITDA; see a more complete list of commonly recognized acronyms you don’t have to spell out.)

-Supply figures and graphs in an editable (Excel-compatible) format, and make sure that figure and graph files are named (numbered) as they would appear (e.g., Figure1a, Figure2b, etc.).
-Note that multiple components within a (numbered) Figure are called graphs, and each graph (again, only in a multi-component figure) needs a title, even (or especially) a simple or repetitive one.
+Supply figures and graphs in an editable (Excel-compatible) format, and make sure that figure and graph files are named (numbered) as they would appear (e.g., Figure1A, Figure2B, etc.).
+Note that multiple components within a (numbered) figure are called graphs, and each graph (again, only in a multi-component figure) needs a title, even a simple or repetitive one.

 Fully list 3 or more authors on first citation; abbreviate to “et al.” for subsequent citations.